Missouri bill would require schools to filter drinking fountains for lead

 The state health department estimated as many as 10% of fountains could have greater concentrations of lead than EPA standards allow.

-A Missouri House bill would require that schools ensure children’s drinking water has less than one part per billion of lead, far lower than current standards.
-(Getty Images).
+A new law requires schools ensure children’s drinking water has less than one part per billion of lead, far lower than current standards (Getty Images).

 Thousands of Missouri school buildings are likely not testing their water for lead.
 A Missouri House bill would require them to start filtering.

 Lead is a dangerous neurotoxin.
 Medical professionals say there is no safe amount of lead for children to inhale or consume.
 But Missouri residents drink water supplied by lead pipes at rates exceeding almost the entire country.

 And children in Missouri suffer from elevated levels of lead in their blood in numbers exceeding all but a few states.

 “Since no level of exposure is safe, just addressing one part of this very large problem is helpful,” said Madeline Middlebrooks, an equal justice works fellow for the Great Rivers Environmental Law Center.